moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 So far we have assumed that the two input photons arrive at the BS at exactly the same time.
 In this subsection, we address this unrealistic assumption and quantify how temporal distinguishability affects the visibility of HOM interference.
 Even for photons with identical spectral amplitude functions, different arrival times result in decreased overlap between the photons' wave packets, diminishing the visibility of the HOM interference.
-If the times of arrival are too different as shown in the Figure below, probability of a coincidence detection will reach its maximum value of 1/2, and the visibility will vanish.
+If the times of arrival are too different as shown in the Figure below, the probability of a coincidence detection will reach its maximum value of 1/2, and the visibility will vanish.

 <p align="center">
   <img src="https://github.com/moonshot-nagayama-pj/playground/blob/main/michal/B-distinguish_temporal.png", width="800"/>